 And so we came up with “PickupThai Podcast” – innovative Thai teaching materials that not only teach you what you can’t find anywhere else but also keep you entertained while learning with the humour and jokes added to every lesson.
 We’re very proud of the effort we’ve put into this project and we can’t be more thankful for every fan who supports and appreciates what we do.”

 Rules for WLTs Thai Language Giveaway…

-Each relevant comment gets counted, so please do leave as many as you like!
+- Each relevant comment gets counted, so please leave as many as you like!

-The draw will run from this moment until the 1st of July, 6am Thai time.
-At that time I’ll announce the winners in the comments below as well as create a dedicated post.
+The draw will run from this moment until 29 May (Sunday), 6pm Thai time.
+After the winners have been selected I’ll leave a comment below as well as create a dedicated post.

 Thank you Yuki and Miki for being a part of WLT’s eight year celebration!